ewilsey/MART441/HW-7/readme.md

 #2
 I spent over 2 hours trying to figure out how to get the images to appear.
-I finally realized that in the index.html file I was using a div id instead of an img id for the image.
+I finally realized that in my index.html file I was using a div id instead of an img id for the image.
 (I almost broke out the pin doll on that one.)